You have skipped the navigation, tab for page content

 The Knights fashioned another response off the back of a Dragons error with Matthew Arthur weighting a grubber out of dummy-half for a chasing Brodie Jones.

-James Schiller was denied a try a little over a half-hour in but had better luck moments later somersaulting his way over in the right-hand corner to lock things up at 12-apiece.
+James Schiller was denied a try by video officials a little over a half-hour in but had improved luck moments later somersaulting his way over in the right-hand corner to lock things up at 12-apiece.

-Reed came up with another big play two minutes out from the siren chasing Sandon Smith down off an intercept and knocking the ball loose much to the delight of home crowd.
+Reed came up with another big play two minutes out from the half-time siren chasing Sandon Smith down off an intercept and knocking the ball loose in front of a rowdy Norm Provan Grandstand.

-Francis Manuleleua looked to have put the Knights on top early in the second half only for the official to rule a forward pass in the lead-up.
+Francis Manuleleua looked to have put the Knights on top early in the second half only for the officials to rule a forward pass in the lead-up.

-The next points instead belonged to the Red V with Josh Kerr crashing over after a Reed chip ended up back in the arms of the zippy halfback who moved it onto the supporting Kerr.
+The next points instead belonged to the Red V with Josh Kerr crashing over after a Reed chip ended up back in the arms of the zippy halfback who moved it on inside to the supporting Kerr.

 Thomas Cant found a try for the Knights with 15 minutes on the clock to earn the visitors an 18-16 advantage.